Dilara-Ulusoy/Libft/README.md

 ```c
 t_list	*ft_lstmap(t_list *lst, void *(*f)(void *), void (*del)(void *))
 ```
-This function takes a linked list and apply function "f" to the each element of the list and return a new list.
-If any error occurs during the memory allocation, it deletes the new list.
+This function iterates over each element of the list, applies the function f to the content of each element, and creates a new list with the results.
+If the memory allocation fails at any point, it deletes the newly created list and returns NULL.

+lst: The beginning of the list to iterate.

+f: The function to apply to each element of the list.

+del: The function used to delete the content of an element if needed.

 # test
 ## test'